 Monitoring across cloud environments and the development lifecycle helps to reduce false positives and makes identifying true threats easier to identify and remediate.

 Behavior analysis is not exclusive to CNAPP, but CNAPPs offer significant advantages by integrating data from multiple components and contextualizing threats using more data for more accurate filtering.
 What’s happening right now in your environment?
-That’s an important part of how the most advanced CNAPPs can focus on the biggest threats so you’re not swimming in non-critical alerts.
+That’s an important part of how the most advanced CNAPPs can focus on the most significant threats, so you’re not swimming in non-critical alerts.

 CNAPP consolidates tools for cost efficiency